- an officer interrogates a suspect who has agreed to talk and isn’t yet under arrest

 In the case before the court, defendant Richard Tom had been involved in a fatal car accident.
 The prosecution alleged but couldn’t prove that he was under the influence at the time of the collision.
 Neither before nor after his arrest did Tom ask about the welfare of those in the vehicle he hit.
 The prosecution presented this fact to the jury and argued that Tom’s seeming lack of concern about the victims proved his guilt.
-To the prosecution, he either knew he had committed a crime and therefore didn’t want to talk about it or was “too drunk to care.”
+The theory was that he either knew he had committed a crime and therefore didn’t want to talk about it or was “too drunk to care.”

 A jury convicted Tom of vehicular manslaughter with gross negligence involving great bodily injury.
 The judge sentenced him to seven years in prison.

-The majority of California’s high court saw no problem with the deployment of Tom’s silence in the above manner.
+The majority of California’s high court seemed pretty much okay with the deployment of Tom’s silence in the above manner.
 The dissenters, however, had something to say.
 And Justice Goodwin Liu served as the voice of reason.
 (The decision was 4-3.)